ninivert/prk-stencil-mpiomp-chapel/README.md

 **In general**

 I observed on small grids (`--base-gridsize 2**8`) that Chapel has noticeable overhead.
-This overhead is less noticeable with larger grids (e.g. `2**12` used here).
-I also observed on single-locale tests that Chapel tends to perform better than OpenMP, which could explain that the `chpl-opt` curve lies above the `MPI+OMP` curve.
+This overhead is less noticeable with larger grids (e.g. `2**12` used on Daint).
+I also observed on single-locale tests that Chapel tends to perform slighlt better than OpenMP on some clusters, which could explain that sometimes the `chpl-opt` curve lies above the `MPI+OMP` curve.

 All curves scale linearly on the log-log plot.
 Efficiency shows that while Chapel is fast, there is a small overhead in the communications (that I expect to vanish relatively to larger problem sizes).